 While exploring different topics can be good, you need to filter out the noise.
-In a productive meeting where people actively participates, you’ll find your conversations getting pulled in many directions.
+In a productive meeting where people actively participate, you’ll find your conversations getting pulled in many directions.
 Always keep an ear out for when this happens, and bring it back on track towards your planned outcome.

-As meeting facilitator, you have the power to keep the conversation on track by having a firm yet collaborative approach.
+As a meeting facilitator, you have the power to keep the conversation on track by having a firm yet collaborative approach.
 This way you can be sure to walk away with your gold at the end of your meeting.

-4. Seeing is Believing
+4. Agile Transformation Looks Seeing is Believing

 It only makes sense that we also project our ideas visually to our audience.
 Coupled with the right narratives, the visuals we bring into meetings can greatly increase the chances of getting our message across.

-5. Analogies Will get You Places
+5. Analogies Will Get You Places

-They say one good analogy is worth three hours discussion.
+They say one good analogy is worth three hours of discussion.
 That means for that 1-hour meeting you only need to prepare a third of a full analogy.

 That’s a lame joke but you get my point.

-Analogies are so powerful that you should always use it to explain your ideas.
+Analogies are so powerful that you should always use them to explain your ideas.
 With the overwhelming amount of buzzwords nowadays, it clearly pays to present your ideas using simple stories that everyone is familiar with and can relate to.